 - Regular testing of our technology and ways of working including keeping up to date on the latest security updates (commonly called patches).

-Generally, the Council will not process your personal data outside of the EU, in exceptions where we do, we will ensure equivalent data protection controls are in place.
+Generally, the Council will not process your personal data outside of the UK or the EEA.
+In exceptions where we do, we will ensure equivalent data protection controls are in place.

 Where can I get advice?